sirkorgo/korgoshell/README.md

 - User Themes

 i am too lazy to post the configs i used, so deal with it, go wild!

+### Hanabi Extension Wallpaper Setup

+for whatever reason, hanabi only allows for mp4 wallpapers.

 ## Sources
 - Hanabi Live Wallpapers: https://github.com/jeffshee/gnome-ext-hanabi